AdelsteinJillTPF/wildlife-wrangler/README.md

+# MAJOR UPDATES TO DOCUMENTATION COMING SOON.
+SEE dev BRANCH FOR DETAILS.

 ## Purpose
 The abundance of wildlife occurrence datasets that are currently accessible can be valuable for efforts such as species distribution modeling and range delineation.
 However, the task of downloading and cleaning occurrence records is more complex than it may seem at first consideration given errors and uncertainties in data.
 This repository provides a framework for collecting and filtering occurrence data that is widely available through API's.